sir-marc/halux/README.md

-# Work in Progress
-Don't try to use this middleware right now.
-Work is still in progress.
-If you're interested don't hesitate to talk with us and tell us about your use case.

 # halux
 HAL middleware for Redux which uses [HalCrawler] under the hood.
 If your state matches the HAL conventions described in the above Repo, you can use this middleware to load nested HAL resources easily.